 Dollywood is home to more than a dozen non-releasable bald eagles where they are provided a safe and natural environment that allows Dollywood guests the opportunity to see America’s most enduring symbol live, up close and personal.
 The complex is made up of five different parts which also includes an eagle breeding, rehabilitation facility, eagle medical clinic and nursery that is not open to the public.
 It is amazing to see one, let alone many bald eagles flying and walking around there.
 And good to know that they have released more than 100 eagles since the 1980s to their natural habitats in the wild.

 There are five festivals held annually at Dollywood in Tennessee.
-There is the Festival of Nations featuring foods and entertainment from all over the world, Barbecue and Bluegrass, Great American Summer, National Southern Gospel and Harvest Celebration and Smoky Mountain Christmas (I would love to see this!).
-All of these festivals have special performing groups and concerts.
+There is the Festival of Nations featuring foods and entertainment from all over the world, Barbecue and Bluegrass, Great American Summer, National Southern Gospel (featuring gospel music) and Harvest Celebration and Smoky Mountain Christmas (I would love to see this!).
+All of these festivals include special performing groups and concerts.
 For example, from June 11- Aug.
 7, Dollywood’s park hours are 10 a.m. – 10 p.m. daily, allowing guests more time to create memories and share experiences together.
 In addition to extended hours during this time, visitors can enjoy Dolly’s Nights of Many Colors, a spectacular synchronized fireworks show which paints a colorful canvas across the Smoky Mountain sky.
 Guests also can join in the excitement of Lite the Nite, a high-spirited dance party which occurs each evening prior to the fireworks extravaganza.

 You will not go hungry while visiting Dollywood.
 From the Southern cooked sit down meals, to the all you can eat buffets to the working Grist Mill and their delicious cinnamon bread, you will find something to eat.
 If you have allergies, you can let them know and they will accommodate the best they can.
 I even noticed signs up at various places.
 If you ask around, word is that Backstage Restaurant is a good one to check out for allergies and intolerances.
 Festive food adds to the Dollywood experience during the summer with unique new items including macaroni & cheese with various toppings, pretzel dogs, banana split funnel cakes and frozen chocolate-dipped bananas.
 Or, you could just buy this pie and pretty much be set for food for a week!